How do I rent a boat?

 4. Employees will get you all of your life jackets and any other equipment that you rented.
 Please do not attempt to get life jackets, tubes, etc on your own.
 An employee MUST be the one to get these for you to make sure everything is correct.

 5. We will have an employee go over the boat damages with you and take pictures.
-This attaches to the rental agreement after the renter has signed off on them.
+The pictures attach to the rental agreement after the renter has signed off on them.
+The renter can also make any comments they would like on the contract.

 6. Our staff will then go over safety and driving instructions and how to navigate the lake.
 Please make sure all drivers are there to listen!
 Getting life jackets and going over instructions will take approximately 10-15 minutes.